-When Head Winemaker Charlie Holland joined Gusbourne in 2013, after learning his trade in wineries round the world, two things were at the front of his mind.
+When Chief Winemaker Charlie Holland joined Gusbourne in 2013, after learning his trade in wineries round the world, two things were at the front of his mind.
 First, what every winemaker is looking for – a blank canvas on which to create a wine with fresh identity.
 Gusbourne was still a young business, and here was a chance to build a new and exciting brand.

 Second, this wasn't a standard winemaking opportunity – every grape used at Gusbourne was, and still is, grown in our own vineyards, allowing ultimate control over the wines produced.
 And that fruit, according to Charlie, was "consistently the best you could buy in the UK.
 Jon [Pollard, Gusbourne’s Chief Vineyard Manager] was producing amazingly healthy fruit, in perfect condition and hugely expressive."